 The Moon Township Municipal Authority handles refuse and recycling for residents through the assistance of a contract hauler - Waste Management of Pittsburgh.
 For more information visit the MTMA’s website: Moon Township Municipal Authority

 Stormwater runoff is generated when rain and melting snow flows over land or impervious surfaces and does not saturate into the ground.
 As the runoff flows over the land or these impervious surfaces such as paved streets, parking lots, and building rooftops, it accumulates debris, chemicals, sediment or other pollutants that could harmfully effect water quality if the runoff is left untreated.

-- -Minimize use of fertilizers and sweep up anything left on sidewalks, driveways, and roads.
+- -Sweep up anything left on sidewalks, driveways, and roads.

 - -Never pour anything into storm drains.